technomonah/wishlist/README.md

 Peruse our treasury of aspirations and grant a wish with a humble heart and gracious hand.
 By your noble deeds, you bring light to dark corners and kindle hope anew.

 A GitHub account is your token to partake in these acts of benevolence.
-Click on a wish to create a sacred dialogue and fulfill it with grace and compassion.
+Click on a 'Grant' to create a sacred dialogue and fulfill the wish with grace and compassion.

 In deepest reverence and unwavering devotion,